Ion-atom two-qubit quantum gate based on phonon blockade: Introduction

 \section{Introduction}

-Hybrid quantum systems that combine distinct physical platforms provide new exploratory frameworks for quantum information processing, quantum simulation and many other tasks in quantum domain.
 Among quantum computing platforms, superconducting circuit QED \cite{Frunzio:IEEETOAS:2005, Blais:PRA:2004, Blais:PRA:2007, Blais:RMP:2021}, trapped ions \cite{Monroe:SA:2008, Blatt:Nature:2008, Blatt:NatPhys:2012, Bruzewicz:APR:2019} and neutral atoms \cite{Negretti:QIP:2011, Weiss:PT:2017, Henriet:Quantum:2020, Graham:Nature:2022, Evered:Nature:2023, Bluvstein:Nature:2024} are the forerunners as they have long qubit coherence times and allow precise control over their quantum states.
 Trapped ions are employed to create high-fidelity laser-driven quantum gates mediated by their quantized motional modes.
+Advancements in trapped-ion technology have significantly improved both state preparation and quantum gate performance.
+A recent theoretical proposal for Doppler cooling of trapped ions with $\Lambda$-type three-level configuration \cite{Yan:PRA:2019} and the experimental demonstration of nonadiabatic noncyclic fast and robust single-qubit geometric gate operation \cite{Zhang:PRL:2021} highlight the level of precision that can be achieved in trapped-ion systems.
 Neutral atoms when excited to Rydberg states undergo strong long-range dipole-dipole (dd) or van der Waal (vdW) interactions that can be engineered on a fast time scale using well-designed laser pulses \cite{Saffman:RMP:2010, Isenhower:PRL:2010, Beguin:PRL:2013, Browaeys:NatPhys:2020, Wang:PRX:2022, Zhang:PRX:2022, Rej:Arxiv:2025, Rej:NJP:2026, Rej:Arxiv:2026}.
-A combination of these two systems \cite{Ewald:PRL:2019, Secker:PRL:2017, Tomza:RMP:2019, Mudli:PRA:2024} opens the possibility of realizing hybrid quantum gates and quantum networking with an enlarged and flexible parameter domain.

-When a Rydberg atom is placed close to an ion, it results in a long-range ion-atom polarization interaction that modifies the trapping potential of the ion.
-This interaction leads to shifts in both the equilibrium position and the vibrational frequency of the ion's harmonic confinement.
-Since trapped ion quantum logic relies critically on the resonance condition between internal electronic transitions and quantized motional sidebands, such interaction-induced shifts can strongly affect the ion-phonon coupling.
+Although, recent experimental works on merging cold atoms with ions in a Paul trap \cite{Ewald:PRL:2019, Secker:PRL:2017, Tomza:RMP:2019} have demonstrated intriguing features of ion-atom cold collisions \cite{Rakshit:PRA:2011}, creating an ion-atom hybrid architecture for quantum computation \cite{Mudli:PRA:2024} by combining atom optical tweezers with an ion-trap remains a challenging problem.
+Any hybrid quantum systems that combine such distinct physical platforms provide new exploratory frameworks for emerging quantum technology \cite{Buluta:RPP:2011, Xiang:RMP:2013}.
+A recent experiment has successfully inserted an empty optical tweezer inside an ion trap \cite{Mazzanti:PRA:2024}.
+Thus, one expects that in near future it will be possible to make a hybrid array of ions in a Paul trap and atoms in optical tweezers.